dfrance2010/dfrance2010.github.io/README.md

 # Software Engineering and Design

 For this enhancement, I added a login/logout section, dropdown filters for refining the data in the view, and an 'Advanced Options' section with a 'Delete Animal' button.
 This all works towards improving the use and functionality of the dashboard for the Grazioso Salvare team.
 Key elements included creating MongoDB collections for users and salt values, then inserting qualified users and their associated read/write permissions by first salting, then hashing the strings.
 The login and advanced options also included creating check_user() and check_permission() methods in animalshelter.py for security checks.
-Finally, an backup database was created to hold deleted animals in to save inattentive users from their mistakes.
+Finally, a backup database was created to hold deleted animal documents to save inattentive users from their mistakes.
 This enhancement helped me to meet the following course outcomes:

 **Use well-founded techniques, skills, and tools for implementing computing solutions that deliver value and accomplish industry-specific goals**<br>

-  + Added input and login/logout buttons to the dashboard.
+  + Added login/logout buttons to the dashboard.
   + Created ‘Users’ collection in database.
   + Used hashlib library to add in username/password pairs and their associated read/write permissions.
 Strings are hashed using hashlib’s SHA-256 algorithm.
-  + Added check_user() and method to animalshelter.py to check if user has permission to login.
+  + Added check_user() method to animalshelter.py to check if user has permission to login.
   + Added check_permission() method to animalshelter.py to check a user’s read/write permission to access ‘Advanced Options’.
   + Added login and logout callbacks in grazioso_salvare_dashboard.ipynb.